dfds/dojo/workshops/crossplane-sre-deep-dive/katas/6/kata/README.md

 ```
 kubectl get compositedatabaseinstance
-kubectl describe compositeinstance
+kubectl describe compositedatabaseinstance
 ```

 Notice that the resource is not yet ready.
 See if you can use your understanding to find a problem preventing the composed resources from being created and fix the issue.
 Ask for hints if you get stuck

-It should take 5 minutes for the resource to provision.
-Take a small break
+It could take 10 minutes for the resources to provision once they have reconciliated after fixing the problem.

 ### 4. Create a static.yaml